strang3nt/AdvancedAlgorithmsLab_21-22/Reports/Lab2/src/Question01.md

 | d493.tsp      | 17.60% | 25.34% | 30.46% |
 | dsj1000.tsp   | 21.77% | 32.00% | 37.88% |

-: Error of all 3 algorithms compared
+: Errors of all three algorithms compared

 ![Comparison between the error of the three algorithms\label{fig:error-comparison}](img/ErrorComparison.png)